Marcin Sendera

 Marcin_pic_v1.jpg

-I am a PhD candidate at Jagiellonian University, advised by Prof. Jacek Tabor, and a recent Research Intern at Mila - Quebec AI Institute (2023-2024), where I worked under the supervision of Prof. Yoshua Bengio.
+I am a Research Assistant at Jagiellonian University (in the GMUM group, advised during my PhD by Prof. Jacek Tabor) and an AI Research Scientist at NASK – National Research Institute, focusing on AI Safety.
+Previously, I was a Research Intern at Mila - Quebec AI Institute (2023-2024), under the supervision of Prof. Yoshua Bengio.

 My research focuses on Probabilistic Deep Learning, with a specific emphasis on Diffusion Models and advanced sampling methods like GFlowNets.
 My core mission is to leverage these tools to build AI models that possess stronger Probabilistic Reasoning capabilities while remaining Safe and aligned.
 I am particularly interested in how structured generation can bridge the gap between rigorous Bayesian inference and modern deep learning.